-Avoid using public transport, and aim to walk, cycle, or drive instead.
+Walk and cycle if you can.
+Where this is not possible, use public transport or drive.
 If using public transport is necessary, wearing a face covering is mandatory, unless you are exempt for health, disability or other reasons.

 - Minimising non-essential travel consider remote options first. - Minimising the number of people outside your household or support bubble travelling together in any one vehicle, using fixed travel partners, increasing ventilation when possible and avoiding sitting face-to-face. - Cleaning shared vehicles between shifts or on handover. - Where workers are required to stay away from their home, centrally logging the stay and making sure any overnight accommodation meets social distancing guidelines.